 Road Surface

 The analysis done for road surface brought to our attention that dry and normal road surface can not guarantee a safe trip.
 Dry road leads in the statistics while fatality rate is not significant (~1.5%).
 The most life-threatening collisions happen on sandy, dirty and muddy roads.
-The fatality rate there is between 3.5% to 4.5%.
+The fatality rate there is between 3.5% and 4.5%.